ItsLeMax/YouTube-Video-Stream-Text/README.md

-# YouTube Music Stream Display
+# YouTube Video Stream Text
 Searches Chrome Tabs for YouTube instances and writes their title into a .txt file for it to be read from a streaming software

 ## Requirements